 Moreover, marijuana provides high effects.
 But, that happens only if you deliver THC into the body.
 As raw marijuana doesn’t have THC readily available, you won’t get high.
 It contains the non-psychoactive cannabinoid THCA, which is converted into THC when heated.

-However, there’s no harm to eating raw cannabis.
+However, there’s no harm to consuming cannabis.
 You can get some health benefits instead.
 Some consumers say eating some leafy green is a great way to experience therapeutic benefits without getting psychoactive effects.

 Dr. William Courtney believes that ingesting the whole plant is one of the healthiest ways to consume it.
 “When it’s consumed as a leafy green vegetable, you get the whole profile of the plant.
 I believe this plant, having evolved over millions of years, is put together to support that system.
 It’s clear that this plant is incredibly important for cell health, which at its best prevents disease.”
 Courtney told Fox News.